Will solar panels get cheaper? (updated for 2021) - The Solar Nerd

 There are a couple questions that homeowners who are thinking of going solar often have.
 The first is: Is solar power getting cheaper?
 And other is: If solar is getting cheaper, should I wait before installing solar panels on my house?

 Because renewable energy is such an incredibly important part of the economy now and in the future, a lot of high quality research has been done in this area.
-I’m going to draw information from three different sources, all of which you can regard as highly credible.
+I’m going to draw information from three different sources, all of which you can regard as being highly credible.

 There are three freely available reports that I’m going to refer to here.
 I’m only pulling some key points from them, so if you want to read them in depth, they’re available here: